 The Company also currently carries earthquake insurance on its properties located in areas known to be subject to earthquakes in an amount and subject to self-insurance that the Company believes is commercially reasonable.
 In addition, this insurance is subject to a deductible in the amount of 3% of the value of the affected property.
-Specifically, the Company currently carries earthquake insurance which covers its San Francisco (including Salesforce Tower) and Los Angeles regions with a \$240 million (increased from \$170 million on March 1, 2017) per occurrence limit, and a \$240 million (increased from \$170 million on March 1, 2017) annual aggregate limit, \$20 million of which is provided by IXP, as a direct insurer.
+Specifically, the Company currently carries earthquake insurance which covers its San Francisco (including Salesforce Tower) and Los Angeles regions with a \$240 million (increased from \$170 million on March 1, 2017) per occurrence limit, and a \$240 million (increased from \$170 million of which is provided by IXP, as a direct insurer.
 Prior to March 1, 2017, the builders risk policy maintained for the development of Salesforce Tower in San Francisco included a \$60 million per occurrence and annual aggregate limit of earthquake coverage.
 The amount of the Company's earthquake insurance coverage may not be sufficient to cover losses from earthquakes.
 In addition, the amount of earthquake coverage could impact the Company's ability to finance properties subject to earthquake risk.
-The Company may discontinue earthquake insurance or change the structure of its earthquake insurance program on some or all of its properties in the future if the premiums exceed the Company's estimation of the value of the coverage.
+The Company may discontinue earthquake insurance or change the structure of its earthquake insurance program on some or all of its properties in the future if the premiums exceed the Company's estimation of the coverage.